-As Law Enforcement Officer’s we put our lives at risk all the time.
-The risk comes from firearms, knives, disease and anything else that could cause great bodily injury or death.
+As law enforcement officers we put our lives at risk all the time.
+The risk comes from firearms, knives, disease and anything else that could cause bodily injury or death.
 We risk our lives for our fellow officers and the public.
-As officers, we depend on each other for protection and to get the job done.
-If you have an assigned partner in the car, you tend to have a greater bond than with other officers.
-Whenever an officer is injured, there is a tremendous amount of support shown to that officer.
+We depend on each other for protection and to get the job done.
+If you have an assigned partner in the car, you tend to develop a greater bond with him or her.
 If an officer loses their life, there is an outpouring of support for the grieving family from fellow officers within and outside the agency.

 “One Last Ride”

 It was a cold snowy day.
 Training was canceled due to the snowstorm, and I was left withthe unenviable task of deciding when I should put my partner of nearly nine years to sleep.

 Dante was a great dog.
 He was a big, beautiful, black and tan shepherd.
 I often described him as a look-a-like for the dog in the show “Run Joe Run,” for those old enough to remember that program.
 He had a regal look with his big head, ears and large stature.
 He had his own personality.
 Most dogs are just dogs, but you sometimes run into ones that are somehow as much human as they are dog.
 A Type A dog was only to be touched by those closest to him, and sometimes not even by them.

 Dante was best described as a one-person dog, and as tough as he was for other people to get close to, our relationship never wavered.
 Every morning when I opened the door to his kennel he would jump up on me, wrap his paws around my waist, get his morning greeting and pat from me, storm up the stairs, and push the door open, ready to go to work.